-Welcome to the Federal Public Key Infrastructure (FPKI) guides!
-In these guides, you will find information about the Federal Public Key Infrastructure including commonly used links, tools, tips, and information for leveraging the Federal PKI.
+Welcome to the Federal Public Key Infrastructure (FPKI) Guides!
+In these guides, you will find commonly used links, tools, tips, and information for leveraging the FPKI (also Federal PKI).

-The information on this page provides introductory information to answer the following questions:
+This page provides introductory information that answers the following questions:

 - What is the Federal PKI?